 Spain is the country that has been awarded the most penalties across multiple FIFA World Cups, with a total of 18 penalties awarded.
 They also have the most successfully converted penalties, with 15.

 Most Players Sent Off In A Match

-In a 2006 match between Portugal and the Netherlands, which later became known as the “Battle of Nuremberg,” two players from each team received red cards.
-In total, four players in the match were sent off, making it the only 9 v.
+In a 2006 match between Portugal and the Netherlands, which later became popularly known as the “Battle of Nuremberg,” two players from each team received red cards.
+In total, a record four players in the match were sent off, making it the only 9 v.
 9-player game in World Cup history.

 Most World Cups Won